MbqIIB/DevOps-Milestone3/README.md

 ```
 https://github.com/shivamgulati1991/climbing-grade
 ```
+As a service provider, we have used Digital Ocean and we set up droplets for following:

+1. Droplet which has Jenkins build server, Redis cache ....
+2. Droplet which acts as a stable production server
+3. Canary.....

 #### Jenkins Job Creation Steps

 1. Create a new job.
 Give it a name.
 Choose Freestyle Project.
 2. For configuration of Job